Avoid a falling out over the dinner table by following our ground rules for borrowing or lending money to family & friends.

 Could you freeze repayments until your friend finds work or as a borrower could you repay faster?

-Depressing as it may sound, you should also plan for all eventualities, including death of either the lender or borrower.
+Depressing as it may sound, you should also plan for all eventualities, including the death of either the lender or borrower.
 Agree on the steps you’re both happy to take if any unforeseen problems arise.

 If the loan is a big one, and it’s a sum with the potential to rip a family apart or see you delete a friend from your contacts list permanently, you should seek professional advice.
 You could use the services of a solicitor or accountant to make an informal loan more formal.